 Catholic Theology (Distance Learning)

-Our distance learning Postgraduate Diploma in Catholic Theology offers you the freedom to study one of the major global religions in depth wherever you are in the world.
+Our distance learning MA in Catholic Theology offers you the freedom to study one of the major global religions in depth, wherever you are in the world.

 You will undertake a ‘Preliminary Tour’ as a core module while three further optional modules will enable you to adopt a historical and philosophical approach to the subject from an ethical and political perspective through the study of topics such as faith and reason, twentieth century Catholic theology and conceiving change in contemporary Catholicism.

-As a distance learner, you will be considered a valued and engaged member of the CCS and the department’s student body as whole.
-You will be encouraged to participate in the Department’s research seminars where possible and other online events.
-We also hold an early career conference in Catholic Studies which is run online in alternate years.
+As a distance learner, you will be considered a valued and engaged member of the CCS and the Department’s student body as whole.
 We are fully committed to making the high-quality academic study of Catholic theology available to students in different parts of the world and in a wide variety of life situations.

 Catholic Theology: A Preliminary Tour provides a strong intellectual foundation to help you move from undergraduate studies in theology and religious studies or in related subjects such as classics, philosophy, history or literature to the study of Catholic theology at a more advanced level.
 You will also gain training in research methods and resources that are used in the academic study of Catholic theology.